jeteve/mokapot/README.md

 - Support for prefix matching.

+- Support for integer comparison queries.

-- Support for `serde` serialisation/deserialisation.
-(See Feature flags)
+- Support for `serde` serialisation/deserialisation (See Feature flags).

 # Non-features

 - Full text search.
 For instance this does not contain any document body tokenizing.

+- Query parsing.
+You need to build queries programmatically from your own data structures.

 # Example